Tiger King, Picard or Schitt's Creek? These are our 2020 Emmy predictions

-From Tiger King to Watchmen, The Last Dance to Schitt's Creek, TV has been welcome company in these troubled times.
+From Tiger King to Watchmen, The Last Dance to Schitt's Creek, TV has been welcome company in these troubled, insular times.
 And the 2020 Emmy Awards will soon reward the shows that have glued us to our screens while we're stuck inside.

 Every year the Academy of Television Arts & Sciences rewards the best drama, comedy and documentary on the small screen.
 2020 marks the 72nd Primetime Emmy Awards, covering shows broadcast between June 2019 and the end of May 2020.
 That includes stuff we've enjoyed during lockdown and shows from before the coronavirus pandemic times -- if you can remember such a thing.